 You can also mix it up with other types of beans, vegetables, or greens.
 I’ve used fresh October beans that were wonderful.
 Turnip greens and Swiss chard also make great substitutes for spinach.

 Want to reduce the carbs?
 Skip or reduce the amount of orzo.
 To keep your soup thick, cut back on the amount of stock as well.

 To make this recipe vegan, simply leave out the cheese.

-And if you’re gluten-free, you can either omit the orzo or replace it with a small gluten-free pasta instead.
+And if you’re gluten-free, you can either omit the orzo or replace it with gluten-free pasta instead.

 Feel free to customize this minestrone to your liking!